What Happens If You Don’t Pay Back a Payday Loan?

 If you don’t pay back your payday loan, the money provider will likely send it to a debt collection agency.
 Debt collectors are companies that help collect money for other individuals or businesses.

 When a loan provider sends your defaulted loan to a debt collector, the collection agency can call you and even send letters.
 Their collection efforts will be more aggressive compared to lenders.
 Debt collection agencies might want to settle out of court or go through the court system if you don’t pay them back.
+Read more on what happens to your credit score with collections.

 3. Your credit score will be damaged.